gchq/gaffer-doc/docs/reference/operation-options/federated-options.md

 The options can be passed to any individual operation or overall operation chain to affect when/how they are applied.

-## Use Default Graph IDs
+The merge operators can also be overridden per query using the same key as the store property.
+Please see the [reference guide on store properties](../store-properties/federated-store.md#merge-operators) for full details.

+## General

-Key: `federated.useDefaultGraphIds`
+### `federated.useDefaultGraphIds`

 Default: `None`

 Explicitly specifies that the default Graph IDs from the `store.properties` file should be used.
-Specifying this on an operation chain means the whole chain will be sent to the default sub graph(s), and so merging from each graph will happen at the end of the chain instead of after each operation, likely increasing performance on longer chains.
+Specifying this on an operation chain means the whole chain will be sent to the default sub graph(s), and so merging from each graph will happen at the end of the chain instead of after each operation.
+This likely increases performance on longer operation chains.

 !!! note
     If no graph ID options are specified e.g. `federated.graphIds`, the